yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 	}
 ```

-4.The MPU6050 comes from the factory with Sleep Mode enabled to save power.
+4. The MPU6050 comes from the factory with Sleep Mode enabled to save power.
 To activate the sensor’s internal oscillator and measurement units, the device is woken up by writing `0` to the `Power Management 1` register.

 ```c
 	// Register 107 – Power Management 1